-In December 2019, the FASB issued ASU 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes ("ASU 2019-12"), which simplifies the accounting for income taxes by removing certain exceptions related to the general principles in ASC 740, Income Taxes.
-It also clarifies and simplifies other aspects of the accounting for income taxes.
-The new standard is effective for interim and annual periods beginning after December 15, 2021, and early adoption is permitted.
-The Company is currently evaluating the impact of adopting this new guidance on its consolidated financial statements and timing of adoption.
+In December 2019, the Financial Accounting Standards Board ("FASB") issued ASU 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes ("ASU 2019-12"), which simplifies the accounting for income taxes, including removing certain exceptions related to the general principles in ASU 740, Income Taxes.
+ASU 2019-12 also clarifies and simplifies other aspects of the accounting for income taxes.
+The new standard is effective for interim and annual periods beginning after December 15, 2020, and early adoption is permitted.
+The Company is currently evaluating the impact of adopting this new guidance on its consolidated financial statements.

-b) New and amended standards adopted by the Company:
+(b) New and amended standards adopted by the Company: